Yeti87803643/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Restricting access

-onlyOwner modfier restrcts anyone but the contract owner from taking profits moving funds in and out of aave can only be done by internal functions
+onlyOwner modfier restricts anyone but the contract owner from taking profits moving funds in and out of aave can only be done by internal functions

 ## Inheritance and inter-contract execution
-inherits from chainlink and open zeppelin contract interacts with aave lending pool contracts
+BrightLink contract inherits from chainlink and also uses the IERC20 contract from open zeppelin BrightLink contract also uses a lendng pool provider contract for Aave lending pool

-## oracles
+## Oracles
-contract makes calls to external oracles, synthesizes and updates contract state
+BrightLink contract makes calls to external API using a Chainlink oracle, synthesizes and updates contract state

 ## upgradeable contracts
-aave pool uses a lending pool provider contract
+Aave pool uses a lending pool provider contract

 ## State Machine
-mapping keep strack of status of customer/donor agreements, current data etc settling request burns agreement
+Mapping keeps track of status of customer/donor agreements, current data etc Settling agreement nullifies data in mapping

 ## Circuit Breaker
-escapehatch function withdraws all unspent funds back to the contract owner
+"EscapeHatch" function withdraws all unspent funds back to the contract owner